jeffrk11/pokemon_api/README.md

 - /pokemon_api/pokemons
 - /pokemon_api/pokemons/highlight

-and for these endpoints the are 2 parameters
+and for these endpoints there are 2 parameters
 - query: String (mandatory)
     - if you send an empty string, you will get a friendly error message
     - it is case insensitive